Eden12345/JSequencer/README.md

-JamSync is a music application that maps four digital instruments to the keyboard to allow multiple people to improvise synchronously from the web browser.
+JamSync is a music application that maps four digital instruments to the keyboard to allow multiple people to improvise synchronously on the same keyboard from a web browser.

 [Live Demo](https://eden12345.github.io/JamSync/)